swimmio/wix-style-react-swimm/docs/internal/DEPRECATION_GUIDE.md

     // Do the same thing when `size === 'little'` and `size === 'big'` if (size === 'medium') {
-      deprecationLog('SomeComponent prop "size" with value "medium" is deprecated and will be removed in next major release, please use "normal" size instead');
+      deprecationLog('<SomeComponent/> prop "size" with value "medium" is deprecated and will be removed in next major release, please use "normal" size instead');

       // Making it backward compatible
       size = 'normal';